joncahn/epicc-documentation/docs/source/output.rst

 	├── mapped/	# Mapped reads (bam)
 	├── peaks/	# Peak files (MACS2 output) for each replicate, pseudo-replicate and merged biological replicates and selected peaks (shared by merged and both pseudo-replicates).
-	├── plots/	# Fingerprints (IP vs Input for each IP sample), IDR if at least two biological replicates ├── reports/	# QC reports and summary of mapping statistics and peak statistics └── tracks/	# Track files (bigwigs); log2FC of IP/Input for each rep and merged if at least 2 biological replicates
+	├── plots/	# Fingerprints (IP vs Input for each IP sample), IDR if at least two biological replicates ├── reports/	# QC reports (output from Cutadapt) and summary of mapping statistics and peak statistics (output from Bowtie2 and samtools)
+	└── tracks/	# Track files (bigwigs); log2FC of IP/Input for each rep and merged if at least 2 biological replicates

 Mapping statistics